 Right to Assistance Animals and Alternate Treatments

-New Florida Emotional Support Animal Law – Florida Statute Section 760.27 (if signed by Gov. DeSantis) prohibits discrimination in housing provided to persons with emotional support animals (the bill has not been signed as of March 22, 2020)
+New Florida Emotional Support Animal Law – Florida Statute Section 760.27 prohibits discrimination in housing provided to persons with emotional support animals.

 Assessing a Person’s Request to Have an Animal as a Reasonable Accommodation Under the Fair Housing Act. – On January 20, 2020, the U.S. Department of Housing and Urban Development published new guidance to provide both housing providers and persons with disabilities guidance on what is required to maintain an assistance animal in housing covered under the Fair Housing Act.